 The non-AP MLD shall process the Reconfiguration Multi-link element in the ST preparation response according to the procedures defined in 35.3.6.4 (Link reconfiguration to the setup links).

+[M#348] If a per-AP MLD PTK is used, the non-AP MLD shall derive a new PTK with the target AP MLD as described in 37.9.5.3.

 [M#337](#514)The non-AP MLD shall be in power-save mode for all the setup links with the target AP MLD as specified in 35.3.6.4 (Link reconfiguration to the setup links).

 [M#335] (#515) The non-AP MLD may initiate SMD BSS transition execution procedure by sending an ST execution request requesting SMD BSS transition to the same target AP MLD within the timeout value described above in this subclause.

+Per-AP MLD PTK derivation [M#356]

+When a new PTK is generated, a new KCK, KEK, TK, and KDK are also generated.

 SMD BSS transition execution procedure via the current AP MLD

-When a non-AP MLD uses SMD BSS transition to transition from its current AP MLD to a target AP MLD within an SMD through its current AP MLD, the non-AP MLD shall send an [M#346](#511)(#2017)(#3260)(#3458)(#3929)ST execution request to its current AP MLD (#3893) (TBD if the non-AP MLD shall stop sending UL data frames to its current AP MLD) [M#337](#519)(#518) The ST execution request shall include the target AP MLD MAC address.
+When a non-AP MLD uses SMD BSS transition to transition from its current AP MLD to a target AP MLD within an SMD through its current AP MLD, the non-AP MLD shall send an [M#346](#511)(#2017)(#3260)(#3458)(#3929)ST execution request to its current AP MLD (#3893) ((#531).
+The non-AP MLD shall stop sending Data frames to its current AP MLD.
+[M#337](#519)(#518) The ST execution request shall include the target AP MLD MAC address.
 The ST execution request shall include the Listen Interval(#517) if it was not included during SMD BSS transition preparation.
-[M#346] The Per-STA Profile subelement in the Reconfiguration Multi-Link element may not be present in the ST execution request if it was included during SMD BSS transition preparation.
+Binita[M#346] The Per-STA Profile subelement in the Reconfiguration Multi-Link element may not be present in the ST execution request if it was included during SMD BSS transition preparation.

 [M#335](#515) If the current AP MLD receives an ST execution request within the timeout value(#515) described in 37.9.5.2 (Target links preparation) and the target AP MLD has been prepared for SMD BSS transition for the non-AP MLD, then: